durganmcbroom/artifact-resolver/README.md

 # Artifact Resolver

-*An API for parsing, loading, and resolving metadata about artifacts/dependencies from remote repositories.
-Comes with optional extra modules to support a simple version of Maven.*
+*An API for parsing, loading, and resolving artifacts and dependencies from remote repositories.
+Comes with optional extra modules to support loading from maven repositories.*

 ## Basic Usage